jthompsonDuo/training/basic-components/global-styles.md

 ## Color variables

-* Replace all existing color variables in `src/patterns/global/colors/_colors.scss` with the code below.
+* Add these colors to the end of the existing color variables in `src/patterns/global/colors/_colors.scss` with the code below.

 {% tabs %}
 {% tab title="\_colors.scss" %}